aws-samples/sagemaker-ssh-helper/README.md

 Also note that SageMaker SSH Helper will be lazy loaded together with your model upon the first prediction request.
 So you should try to connect only after calling `predict()`.

-The `inference.py` script is the same as for SageMaker SSH Helper with regular endpoints.
+The `inference.py` script is the same as for regular endpoints.

 If you are using PyTorch containers, make sure you select the latest versions, e.g. 1.12, 1.11, 1.10 (1.10.2), 1.9 (1.9.1).